jforge/docker-kafka-tools/README.md

 For me, this adds unacceptable user-facing complexity, therefore skipped.
 - The alternative which includes the [Python kafka-tools](https://pypi.org/project/kafka-tools/) is not efficiently created (777 MB image size), I left it here for some special case.
+- I'm aware of, but didn't follow the vulnerability information of `docker scout`.
 - The applied cleanup includes removing a very big jar file for a Kafka Streams dependency to RocksDB.
 So far, I didn't see a toxic effect.
 Please notify me in case, you get into trouble with this.